ChildeRowland/photo-recall-MEAN2.0/DEVLOG.md

 ## July 17

-Incorperated the newest version of the router: app.routes.ts, which is loaded into the main.ts file.
+Incorporated the newest version of the router: app.routes.ts, which is loaded into the main.ts file.
 Then accessed the routerLink and routerOutlet via Router_DIRCTIVES in the app.component and the navigation.component.

+Added location hash strategy.

-Started on the questions forms, for game masters to upload one question at a time for there sessions.
+Started on the questions forms, for game masters to upload one question at a time for sessions.
+Wrote a function to check a single possible answer against an array of possible acceptable answers.

 Added a FAQ to explain the state of the application.